kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE Fix UPPER
 DONE Fix LOWER
 DONE Fix TCASE
+DONE Fix CONCAT

 TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
 TODO with the second PIO port hook up and debug the sound card TODO PICK word to pick a value at a given value on stack and move to TOS TODO Fix scroll words
+TODO Fix NUM2STR.
 TODO Fix LEFT
 TODO Fix RIGHT
-TODO Fix NUM2STR
-TODO Fix CONCAT
 TODO Fix FIND
 TODO Fix COPY
 TODO Fix 2SWAP